Changing your name in Ohio

 Changing Your Gender Marker on Ohio Drivers License

 Please see the form below in order to change your drivers license gender marker.
 The form includes a simple affidavit to be completed by a licensed therapist, counselor, or physician, certifying that transition has been completed (no surgery or special procedures or treatment required) as determined by the applicant and provider.
 The forms are sent into the BMV which issues a notice to report to BMV and obtain new license with corrected gender marker.
 Name changes on driver’s license can be easily obtained after filing and obtaining name change in probate court of county of residence.

 To update your driver license, use this form.
 In lieu of the form, you can also present a letter and a certified copy of your birth certificate.

 Changing Gender Marker on US Passports

 To change name and gender marker on your passport, you need a certified name change order, certified birth certificate, a physician’s letter, and a photo ID.
-The letter must be written by a medical doctor; a general practitioner, endocrinologist, or surgeon.
+The letter must be written by a licensed physician (MD or DO).
 It can NOT be written by a life coach, religious authority, social worker, or therapist.